-Compared to MP #10, the reduction in THLB area due to RMAs in this section is less than half.
-This is because a detailed operability review using LiDAR data (referred to as the LBB process in Section 5.2.1) has already identified and excluded non-productive areas from the land base.
+Compared to MP #10, the net reduction in THLB area due to RMAs in this section is about half.
+This is because a detailed operability review using LiDAR data (referred to as the LBB process in Section 5.2.1) has already identified and excluded non-productive, low productivity, and inoperable areas from the land base.
 Consequently, the remaining area specifically impacted by riparian buffers is smaller.
 A similar situation also applies in TFL 44, where LBB is also used for operability mapping (Tsawak-qin Forestry Limited Partnership, 2023).